mbdevpl/open-fortran-parser-xml/README.rst

 In the header of :xml:`<if>`, an expression is present.

-Expressions are built from the :xml:`<operation>` nodes, each of which contains a collection of :xml:`<operand>` and :xml:`<operator>` nodes.
-Each operand can be also an expression, or a simple node like:
+Expression might be a single node like:

 *   :xml:`<name>`
 *   :xml:`<literal>`
 *   ...

+More complex expressions are built from the :xml:`<operation>` nodes, each of which contains a collection of :xml:`<operand>` and :xml:`<operator>` nodes.
+Each operand constains an expression.

 All simple statements are using :xml:`<statement>` node, which wraps around nodes like: